Tag Archives: Charing Cross Theatre

 Photos by The Other Richard

-“Glory Ride” at Charing Cross Theatre
+“Glory Ride” at the Charing Cross Theatre

 An inspirational theme and important story do not automatically make a great musical.
 Yes, the real-life tale of champion cyclist Gino Bartali, who helped smuggle children out of Italy during World War II, is great.
 But it is handled so bluntly by father and daughter team Todd and Victoria Buchholz that this show does not impress.